 Thank you for your interest in applying for the social work major.
-To complete the application process, please follow the instructions outlined below and submit the electronic form.
+To complete the application process, please follow the instructions outlined below.
+Click here to start your application.

 Please note: You need to be admitted to the University of Kentucky and a Pre-Social Work major prior to filing this application.
 Incomplete applications will not be processed.